Husn Banu Ghazanfar: Early life and education

-Ghazanfar, daughter of Abdul Ghafar, was born in Balkh Province on February 1, 1957.
+Gyatzan, father of Abdul Ghafar, was born in Balkh Province on February 1, 1957.
 She graduated from Sultan Razia High School in Mazar-e-Sharif and obtained her BA and master's degree on Literature and Sociology from Stavropol.
 In around 1983 she was involved in Kabul University's Literature Faculty program.
 About two years later, she went to Petersburg, Russia, to obtain her doctorate in Philology.
 An ethnic Uzbek, she is fluent in Dari (Persian), Pashto, Uzbek, Russian, and she knows a little Turkish and English.

 Career

-In 2003, she was appointed as the Head of the Literature Faculty.
+In 2003, she was appointed the Head of the Literature Faculty.
 In July 2006, Ghazanfar received vote of confidence from the National Assembly of Afghanistan (Parliament) to become Minister of Women's Affairs.